Results & Photos

 Your age category is calculated according to your age as at 1st January 2022.

-- Early Bird prices end date (to be confirmed)
+- Early Bird prices end date: Midnight Sunday 25 September 2022

-- Final entry date for bib names (to be confirmed)
+- Final entry date for bib names: 5pm Wednesday 28 September 2022

 Note: There will be no race-day registrations.